L13/vscode-projects/README.md

 * `l13Projects.workspace.ignore` - The folders which should be ignored.
 Supports `*` and `?` for names.
 * `l13Projects.subfolder.folders` - The folders to search for subfolders.
 * `l13Projects.subfolder.ignore` - The folders which should be ignored.
 Supports `*` and `?` for names.
-* `l13Projects.confirmOpenMultipleWindows` - If true `Open All` and `Open All in New Windows` opens a dialog if more than 3 workspaces have to be opend at once.
+* `l13Projects.confirmOpenMultipleWindows` - If true `Open All` and `Open All in New Windows` shows a dialog if more than 3 workspaces will be opened at once.
 * `l13Projects.confirmDeleteFavorite` - If false confirm dialog for deleting favorites does not appear.
 * `l13Projects.confirmDeleteProject` - If false confirm dialog for deleting projects does not appear.
 * `l13Projects.sortWorkspacesBy` - Sort workspaces by name, category or type.
 Custom groups are always at the top of the tree view.
 If a project, folder or workspace is part of a custom group, it does not appear in the auto sorted groups anymore.